Published October 4, 2016 | Updated July 30, 2020

-Equipment often provides the most scalable method to grow your company – revenue-producing assets first rented and then transitioned to ownership as revenues grow and become more permanent.
-We’ve seen some customers move from a mini-excavator and a trailer to a fleet of dump trucks and earth-moving equipment and from a few laptops to a cooled server room.
-And while those success stories are fun to share, they begin with a solid finance strategy.
+Equipment often provides the most scalable method to get your business ready for what’s next.
+For example, consider revenue-producing assets that you can rent to start and then transition to ownership as revenues grow and become more permanent.
+We’ve seen some customers move from a mini-excavator and a trailer to a fleet of dump trucks and earthmoving equipment.
+Or from a few laptops to a cooled server room.
+But while the equipment types run the gamut, successfully getting from Point A to Point B and beyond always begins with a solid finance strategy.

-Then there’s the cash.
-Financing allows you to have a strategy where you pay for what you use.
-This approach improves cash flow – the most critical financial measure for a growing company – and preserves cash balances by avoiding lumpy capital expenditures.
-Financing can also allow for the maximum tax benefits from depreciation and utilization of the Section 179 tax deduction (and if you don’t know what that is…talk to your tax advisor today).
+Then there’s cash.
+Financing allows you to create a strategy where you pay for what you use, instead of paying for the entire asset.
+This approach improves cash flow – the most critical financial measure for a company – and preserves cash balances by avoiding lumpy capital expenditures.
+Financing can also allow for the maximum tax benefits from depreciation and the Section 179 tax deduction.
+Talk to your tax and accounting professional for details.

-To get started financing your vision, just start thinking about the type of equipment you’ll need and about how long you might need it.
-And as previously mentioned, if you’re not sure…that’s okay too.
-Then find a real equipment finance partner.
-Someone that understands the needs of growing small businesses and the equipment you depend on.
-Then work with their team to do some planning.
-They can help you put real numbers to the list of maybes and what ifs that float around in your head.
+Then find a real equipment finance partner, one that understands the needs of businesses like yours and the equipment you depend on.
+Work with their team to do some planning.
+They can help you put real numbers to the list of maybes and what-ifs that float around in your head.
 And from that plan…you are off to the races.

-At LEAF, we help businesses pay for their vision.
-Cool, huh?
-A simple, fast process with competitive financing positioned to help your business today and tomorrow.
+At LEAF, we help you pay for your vision with a simple, fast process and competitive financing positioned to help your business today and tomorrow.
 What’s your vision?
 Let’s talk.